riccibruno/riccibruno.github.io/_posts/2018-04-27-c++_is_narrowing_conversion_type_trait.md

 decltype(is_narrowing_convertion_aux<To>( {std::declval<From>()} ) )::value
 ~~~
 which will be true or false depending on which overload has been selected.
+This idea is based in the fact that copy-list-initializations do not allow
-This gives us the following code:
+narrowing conversions.
+We obtain the following code:
 ~~~c++
 #include <type_traits>
 #include <utility>